pranoyghosh35/smart_home_backend/README.md

 This project involves generating realistic fake data for energy consumption in three different households and using a Flask application to stream this data to users.
 The households include:

 - Household A: A day worker's home.
+AC is used during evening/night hours, Geyser is used in the morning and evening, and there is always some baseline overall energy consumption.

 - Household B: An office.
+AC is used during office hours (9 AM - 5 PM), Geyser is rarely used, and there is higher overall energy consumption during office hours.

-- Household C: A shift worker's home.
+- Household C: A shift worker's home.AC and Geyser usage varies depending on the shift (night/day), and there is always some baseline overall energy consumption which varies with the shift.

 The types of energy consumption tracked are AC, Geyser, and Overall consumption.